Dupont Plaza Hotel arson: Disaster

 The union called a meeting in the hotel's ballroom for the afternoon of December 31, 1986.
 At the conclusion of the meeting, around 3:00 pm, the 125 members present voted to go on strike starting at midnight.
 At the time, the hotel was estimated to be at near-peak occupancy, with 900 to 1,000 guests.

 Three union members—Héctor Escudero Aponte, José Rivera López, and Arnaldo Jiménez Rivera—planned to set several fires with the intention of scaring tourists who wanted to stay at the hotel.
 At around 3:30 pm, they placed opened cans of chafing fuel in a storage room filled with newly purchased furniture, adjacent to the ballroom on the ground floor of the hotel.
 While some of the labor organizers created a distraction by staging a fight just outside the doors to the ballroom, three men set the fuel alight.
 The fire ignited the furniture and quickly burned out of control, growing to massive proportions and flashing over.

 After flashing over in the ballroom (which witnesses confused with an explosion), the hot gases swept up the grand staircase into the lobby of the hotel.
 From there, the fire was drawn through the open doors of the casino by the smoke-eaters (devices in the ceiling that sucked the smoke from cigarettes out of the room) present throughout the casino.
 With more than 150 guests estimated to be in the casino when the fire started, most of the deaths occurred in that area.
-Several months before the fire, hotel management had had the emergency exit doors locked to prevent theft, and the only other way out was through a pair of inward-opening doors.
+Several months before the fire, hotel management had the emergency exit doors locked to prevent theft, and the only other way out was through a pair of inward-opening doors.
 Some people pressed against the doors to no avail.
 Others leaped from the second-story casino through plate-glass windows to the pool deck below; many were injured.
 Others died of smoke inhalation on upper floors of the casino.
 Still others were killed as they rode the elevators to the lobby, only to discover their path blocked by the fire when the doors opened.

 Those who were able to do so climbed to the hotel's roof, where an improvised helicopter rescue, including civilian, police, Puerto Rico National Guard, U.S. Coast Guard, and U.S. Navy helicopters from the Roosevelt Roads Naval Air Station, transported people to safety.
 Nancy Brensson, a survivor of the blaze, was one of those rescued by the helicopters:

 The Puerto Rico Fire Department was dispatched at around 3:40 pm and thirteen firetrucks, 100 firefighters, and 35 ambulances responded.
 Firefighters extinguished the flames three hours later, although black smoke continued through the night.